metno/python-productstatus-client/README.md

-# python-modelstatus-client
+# python-productstatus-client

 ## Abstract

-This is a Python module used to access a Modelstatus REST API server.
+This is a Python module used to access a Productstatus REST API server.

-The [Modelstatus code](https://github.com/metno/nir) can be found on Github.
+The [Productstatus code](https://github.com/metno/nir) can be found on Github.

 ## Setting up a development environment

 ```
-cd python-modelstatus-client
+cd python-productstatus-client
 virtualenv deps
 source deps/bin/activate
 python setup.py develop